 Big Beach – Oneloa, Makena

-Located in south Maui, only minutes from Wailea and Kihei, Big Beach Makena is our #1 pick for best beach in Maui, Hawaii.
+Located in South Maui, only minutes from Wailea and Kihei, Big Beach Makena is our #1 pick for the best beach in Maui, Hawaii.

 Though there are no showers, port-a-potties are at both the 1st and 2nd entrance as well as picnic tables, trash bins, and nearby food trucks.